 WD My Book Not Recognized: Dropped External Hard Drive Repair

 Clicking hard drives usually do have physical problems.
 These physical problems can only be reliably fixed in professional data recovery labs staffed by experts.
 The clicking comes from the read/write heads inside the drive as they try (and fail) over and over again to make contact with the drive’s firmware.
-A wide variety of culprits can cause this behavior.
+A wide variety of culprits can cause this behavior, but the result is often the same; your computer is not recognizing the hard drive.

 Often the read/write heads themselves have failed, or are failing.
 Inside a clicking hard drive, the heads may have gone entirely blind, or may have degraded to the point at which they can no longer quickly read data.
 When a hard drive’s heads are so degraded that it takes them seconds instead of milliseconds to read a single sector from the platters, any normal computer will just give up trying to read data.
 To recover data where the read/write heads are not quite dead, our engineers use special tools.
 The fault-tolerant data recovery tools in our data recovery lab allow us to work at a hard drive’s own pace if it is too slow to function properly.